 USER EXPERIENCE SHARING

-Four series of trials will be organised (respectively in Poland, France Austria, The Netherlands).
-During a trial, solutions will be operationalised and tested.
-They are based on updated Crisis Management gaps and practitioners needs and will benefit from the DRIVER+ Test-bed component.
-All the results will be stored made available in the PoS.
-The main practitioners’ needs addressed are Cross-Border Tasking and Resource Management, High Level Coordination, Volunteer Management and Situation Assessment and Logistics.
+Four series of trials were organised (respectively in Poland, France Austria, The Netherlands).
+During a trial, solutions were operationalised and tested.
+They were based on updated Crisis Management gaps and practitioners needs and benefited from the DRIVER+ Test-bed component.
+All the results were made available in the PoS.
+The main practitioners’ needs addressed were Cross-Border Tasking and Resource Management, High Level Coordination, Volunteer Management and Situation Assessment and Logistics.

 INNOVATION FOR CRISIS MANAGEMENT (I4CM) EVENTS

-Building upon the past two editions of the event, two additional Innovation for Crisis Management (I4CM) events will be organised in Warsaw and Copenhagen so as to address the Crisis Management practitioners and stakeholders at regional level, therefore providing a relay towards the EU level and complementing initiatives such as the Community of Users.
-These I4CM event will be a unique local exchange forum on practitioners’ needs and solutions to address pressing regional issues to be solved, identify best practices, foster synergies, and address issues of common interest.
-Exchanges will focus on needs of practitioners, already available promising solutions to address them and those that are still to be developed.
-Finally, this kind of events will provide a relay towards the European level and will therefore support the Community of Users initiative.
+Building upon the past two editions of the event, two additional Innovation for Crisis Management (I4CM) events were organised in Warsaw and Copenhagen to address the Crisis Management practitioners and stakeholders at regional level, therefore providing a relay towards the EU level and complementing initiatives such as the Community of Users.
+These I4CM event provided a unique local exchange forum on practitioners’ needs and solutions to address pressing regional issues to be solved, identify best practices, foster synergies, and address issues of common interest.
+Exchanges were focused on needs of practitioners, already available promising solutions to address them and those that were still to be developed.
+Finally, these kind of events provided a relay towards the European level and will therefore support the Community of Users initiative.

 POLICY-RESEARCH DIALOGUE ROUNDTABLES

-In order to strengthen the Policy-Research Dialogue on research and demonstration activities in Crisis Management, and to increase the EU added value of the DRIVER+ trials, three Policy- Research roundtables will be organised in Poland, Denmark and Belgium.
-Their purpose is to involve policy makers before the trials and final demonstration, to allow exchanges on the potential EU policies to be addressed and the involvement of DG Home, DG ECHO/ ERCC staff members, but also after the events to allow exchanges on the results and potential policy implications.
+In order to strengthen the Policy-Research Dialogue on research and demonstration activities in Crisis Management, and to increase the EU added value of the DRIVER+ trials, three Policy- Research roundtables were organised.
+Their purpose was to involve policy makers before the trials and final demonstration, to allow exchanges on the potential EU policies to be addressed and the involvement of DG Home, DG ECHO/ ERCC staff members, but also to allow exchanges on the results and potential policy implications.

-Towards the end of the project, a final demonstration, organised in Poland and Italy, will showcase the selected solutions and their efficiency and explicitly address the added value the European Commission and the Emergency Response Coordination Centre (ERCC) can bring into play in the particular crisis scenarios addressing these needs.
-The event will be built upon the results of the trials and the lessons learnt from reference implementations and design validation of the Test-bed and will present the potential of a more integrated high-level CM system in Europe
+Towards the end of the project, a final demonstration, organised in Poland and The Hague, showcased the selected solutions and their efficiency and explicitly addressed the added value the European Commission and the Emergency Response Coordination Centre (ERCC) can bring into play in the particular crisis scenarios addressing these needs.
+The event was built upon the results of the trials and the lessons learnt from reference implementations and design validation of the Test-bed and presented the potential of a more integrated high-level CM system in Europe.

 Let's go further